Talk about this article...

 The reservoir that stores water for the proposed Lake Powell Pipeline is actually Flaming Gorge Reservoir, which is on the Green River in Utah and Wyoming.
 Flaming Gorge Dam would release the water to flow down the Green River and eventually into Lake Powell.

 Lake Powell is merely the point of diversion for this project.
 The water rights stored in Flaming Gorge Reservoir were segregated from the Central Utah Project in 1996.
 This water is called the "Ultimate Phase" and the total depletion is limited to 158,800 acre-feet per year.

-The competion for Ultimate Phase water is various irrigation projects near the Green River, the proposed Green River Nuclear Powerplant, several proposed solution mining operations for potash, conventional oil and gas development, and unconventional tar sands and oil shale development.
+The competion for Ultimate Phase water are various irrigation projects near the Green River.
+For example, the proposed Green River Nuclear Powerplant, several proposed solution mining operations for potash, conventional oil and gas development, and unconventional tar sands and oil shale development.
 However, the states of Wyoming and Colorado are also competitors for water stored in Flaming Gorge Reservoir.
 For example, the proposed Flaming Gorge Pipeline that parallels Interstate 80 in Wyoming and Interstate 25 in Colorado.

 In 2007 the Bureau of Reclamation sent this letter to the Upper Colorado River Commission explaining the projected 40-year supply of water in Flaming Gorge Reservoir for the headwater states of the basin is only 165,000 acre-feet per year.
-When the seven states conclude their "contingency planning" document in 2016, this 40-year projection will probably be reduced by at least 30%.
+When the seven states conclude their "contingency planning" document in 2016 (now delayed two years), this 40-year projection will probably be reduced by at least 30%.